بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 “The Risale-i Nur’s elevated and valuable service of îmân provided them sufficient conviction.
 The acute basîrah of the heart of those students understand this haqiqah that: Service with the Risale-i Nur saves îmân.
 Whereas the path of tarîqahs and shaikhs induce levels of walâyah.
 To save the îmân of a single person is more important and more rewarding than to raise ten mu’min’s to the level of walâyah.
 Since îmân gains eternal happiness, it secures for a mu’min an eternal dominion as large as this world.
 Whereas walâyah will broaden a mu’min’s Jannah and will embellish it.
 In the same way that making one person a sultân, is far greater than making ten people governor; saving the îmân of a single person is a more rewarding service than to make ten people awliyâ.”
 Kastamonu Addendum ( 95 )

 It has come to my mind in recent times that: “Whatever they encounter, those who enter social life will mostly be exposed to sins.
-A person can easily be surrounded by sins from all directions.
+Sins surround a person easily from all directions.
 How can a single person’s ‘ibâdah and taqwâ be enough to stand against this many sins?”
 And I despairingly began to ponder.

 اَللّٰهُمَّ يَا اَرْحَمَ الرَّاحِمِينَ وَ ارْحَمْ اُمَّةَ مُحَمَّدٍ عَلَيْهِ الصَّلاَةُ وَ السَّلاَمُ وَ نَوِّرْ قُلُوبَ اُمَّةِ مُحَمَّدٍ عَلَيْهِ الصَّلاَةُ وَ السَّلاَمُ بِنُورِ اْلاِيمَانِ وَ الْقُرْآنِ وَ نَوِّرْ بُرْهَانَ الْقُرْآنِ وَ عَظِّمْ شَرِيعَةَ اْلاِسْلاَمِ آمِينَ